-As of March 31, 2022, the remaining transaction price consisting of upfront consideration received and budgeted reimbursable out-of-pocket costs, is expected to be recognized using an input method over the remaining research period of 12 months.
-None of the development and commercialization milestones were included in the transaction price as they are outside the control of the Company and contingent upon success in future clinical trials and the collaborator's efforts.
+As of June 30, 2022, the remaining transaction price consisting of upfront consideration received, budgeted reimbursable out-of-pocket costs and a preclinical milestone payment of \$1.0 million received in the fourth quarter of 2021, is expected to be recognized using an input method over the remaining research period.
+None of the remaining development and commercialization milestones were included in the transaction price as they are outside the control of the Company and contingent upon success in future clinical trials and the collaborator's efforts.
 Any consideration related to sales-based royalties will be recognized when the related sales occur, provided that the reported sales are reliably measurable, and the Company has no remaining promised goods/services, as such sales were determined to relate predominantly to the license granted to Janssen and therefore have also been excluded from the transaction price.

-Total deferred revenue as of March 31, 2022 and December 31, 2021 for Janssen was \$6.2 million and \$6.3 million, respectively.
+Total deferred revenue as of June 30, 2022 and December 31, 2021 for Janssen was \$6.1 million and \$6.3 million, respectively.